River Heads, Queensland: Geography

 River Heads is 18 km south of the city of Hervey Bay.
-The town is built on a narrow peninsula surrounded by the Great Sandy Strait (to the east), the mouth of the Mary River (south) and the mouth of the Susan River (a tributary of the Mary) to the west.
+The town is built on a narrow peninsula surrounded by the Great Sandy Strait (to the east), the mouth of the Mary River (to the south) and the mouth of the Susan River (a tributary of the Mary River) to the south-west.

+River Heads Road enters the locality from the north (Booral) and extends south to the tip of the peninsula (being renamed Ariadne Street on the tip of the peninsula); it divides the locality with the urban area to the east and farmland to the west (mostly used as grazing on native vegetation).

 History

-River Heads was originally called Bingham, but was renamed on 22 November 1986.
+River Heads was originally called Bingham after Richard Bingham Sheridan, but was renamed on 22 November 1986.
+Bingham, in turn, was previously called Tyroom, an aboriginal word.

+The first 40 town lots in Bingham were offered for sale in August 1864.

-Bingham State School opened on 10 May 1915 (probably then known as Mary River Heads Provisional School).
+Bingham State School opened on 10 May 1915 (possibly then known as Mary River Heads Provisional School).
 It closed on 5 September 1926.
+It was on a 5 acre site.